japs/alipy/doc/tutorial.rst

 	# Put visu=True to get visualizations (nice but much slower)

 	# The output contains the transforms :
-	for id in identifications: # identifications is a lists of objects as long as to_align_images. if id.ok == True: # i.e., if it worked
+	for id in identifications: # identifications is a list of the same length as images_to_align. if id.ok == True: # i.e., if it worked

 			print "%20s %20s" % (id.ukn.name, id.trans) # This is a alipy.star.SimpleTransform object